 Alison originally took a degree in English literature and a professional diploma in publishing and book production, and worked as a writer, editor and indexer for publishing houses in Oxford and London for fifteen years.
-After requalifying with a BSc in psychology (1stClass), Alison worked as an academic research assistant while taking a Masters in Social Research and Evaluation (Distinction), and subsequently as a qualitative methods tutor and undergraduate research project supervisor.
-She has also worked as a research assistant and campus working partner on projects examining professional collaborative working in end-of-life care, cancer and long term conditions, health and well-being in community group participation, and students’ experiential learning on practice placements across a range of academic disciplines.
-Her Masters thesis trialled the application of a visual tool used in qualitative research interviews as a method of reflective practice for nursing and midwifery students, and she has a special interest in visual research methods.
+After requalifying with a BSc in psychology (1st Class), Alison worked as an academic research assistant while taking a Masters in Social Research and Evaluation (Distinction), and subsequently as a qualitative methods tutor and undergraduate research project supervisor.
+Alison's PhD used photo elicitation and situational analysis to explore the role of everyday resources in recovery from cancer treatment with curative intent.

-King, N., Bravington, A., Brooks, J., Melvin, J. and Wilde, D. (in press) “Go make your face known”: Collaborative working through the lens of personal relationships, International Journal of Integrated Care.
+King, N., Bravington, A., Brooks, J., Melvin, J. and Wilde, D. (2017) “Go make your face known”: Collaborative working through the lens of personal relationships, International Journal of Integrated Care, 17(4), pp3-14.

 Brooks, J., King, N., Bravington, A., Hardy, B., Melvin, J. and Wilde, D. (2017) The Pictor technique: Exploring experiences of collaborative working from the perspectives of generalist and specialist nurses, in Brooks, J. and King, N., Applied qualitative research in psychology, London: Palgrave.

 King, N., Brooks, J. and Bravington, A. (2014) The Pictor technique: Exploring collaborative working in nursing, in Sage Research Methods Case Series, London: Sage Publications.